NereonNeo/Next_Cooking_Book/README.md

-it's just web app about cooking and and cooking recipes
+it's just web app about cooking and cooking recipes